nev3rwh3re/python3/README.md

-My notes and exercises for "Learn Python 3 the HARD WAY"
+My notes and exercises for learning python 3 in 2022!